minskylab/neocortex/README.md

 Neocortex is a tool to connect your cognitive service with your services and communication channels.

-The main goal of neocortex is offer a reliable and modern api to connect any kind of cognitive service* with any communication channel**.
+The main goal of neocortex is offered a reliable and modern API to connect any kind of cognitive service* with any communication channel**.

-*Currently neocortex offers only two cognitive services: Watson and a simple Uselessbox as dummy service, you can collaborate to implement another cognitive services like DialogFlow or Amazon Lex, later I'm going to documment how to implement this services but you can read the source code to understand how to.
+*Currently neocortex offers only two cognitive services: Watson and a simple Useless box as dummy service, you can collaborate to implement another cognitive service like DialogFlow or Amazon Lex, later I'm going to document how to implement this services but you can read the source code to understand how to.

-**Like cognitive services, I could only implement only two channels: Facebook Messenger and a simple Terminal chat (very simple to emulate a chat in your terminal), if you want you can collaborate implementing another channels like Slack, Whatsapp or Gmail, for example.
+**Like cognitive services, I could only implement only two channels: Facebook Messenger and a simple Terminal chat (very simple to emulate a chat in your terminal), if you want you can collaborate implementing other channels like Slack, Whatsapp or Gmail, for example.

-*🚧 Neocortex is work in progress, it pretends to be a big collaboratibe project*
+*🚧 Neocortex is work in progress, it pretends to be a big collaborative project*

 ###  TODO